 You can either carve a design into them or push something into the soft bone.
 If you push, make sure you do it carefully so you don't snap it as I did!
 But as you can see, you can normally still use a different part of the cuttlefish.
 You'll need to carve a channel into the bone for your metal to be poured into and bind the two pieces of bone securely so the metal doesn't pour out the sides.

 We didn't manage to film the pour... it was one of those days!
-In the video below, you will find my sand casting video which shows how to make a channel and pour metal into it."
+You will find my sand casting video which shows how to make a channel and pour metal into it."

 Kim - "Sand casting with delft clay with Kerry Day.
 Sand casting is usually done with a super fine sand which is impregnated with special oil to help it form around what you wish to cast and pick up all the little details.
 Here we are using a sand called delft clay.
 You pack it into a 2 part mold.
 Most sand casting molds are round rings and you have to be careful to match up both sides of your mold accurately.